 Steno went further than refuting the ideas of Descartes; he even rejected the Aristotelian elements of earth, water, air and fire.
 This ancient view assigned distinct shapes to the different elements: icosahedron for water, tetrahedron for fire, cube for earth, and octahedron for air.
 By examining grains of sand under a microscope, Steno discovered that they had a variety of shapes: "pyramidal, pentahedral, cubic, heptahedra, trapezia . . ."
 Steno recorded his observations in a manuscript he wrote in 1659, while still studying at the University of Copenhagen, Chaos.
 In this early work, he touched upon the modern understanding of the fractionation of the planet — the separation of earth's matter thanks to the planet's heat.

 The savant's remarkable achievements only continued.
 In 1665, he settled in Florence, under the patronage of the Grand Duke of Tuscany, Ferdinando II.
+There Steno got to work with other bright members of the Accademia del Cimento.
 Part of Steno's job was to assemble a curiosity cabinet, described by one modern writer as "somewhere between a carnival freak show and the basement of a university science department."
 By 1666, he had the opportunity to examine the head of a white shark, caught by local fishermen.
 When he wrote his description, Steno noted that the animal's teeth bore a remarkable similarity to glossopetrae, or tongue stones.
 He suggested that tongue stones weren't what they had long been supposed (serpent tongues turned to stone by St. Paul) but were instead teeth that had once belonged to sharks.
+Steno wasn't the first to arrive at this conclusion, but he apparently proved more successful than his shark-detecting predecessors at convincing others.
 He also suspected a natural process had turned the teeth to stone, although he didn't know precisely what it was.